isomerpages/pa-cdccs/_happenings/Upcoming Events/Skills For Good Festival 2023.md

 29 July 2023

 Test your brain power with interactive games.
-Learn how these brain processes can help unlock potential individuals with learning disabilities.
+Learn how these brain processes can help unlock potential in individuals with learning disabilities.

 **14) Skills and Training Ambassadors**